oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Quickstart.md

        <br>_terraform apply_

 5. Choose _Fetch Compartments OCIDs to variables file_ under _CD3 Services_ in setUpOCI menu.
 Execute the command to fetch the details of the                 compartments if it already exists/ created in OCI.
 These details will be written to the terraform variables file.

+6. Repeat the above process (except Step 5) to create other components in OCI.